jb-adams/fasp-scripts/GETTING_STARTED.md

 The scripts require the user, acting as a researcher, to have API access to web services owned by a number of real-world, genomic data sharing institutes.
 These institutions include:
+* DNAstack
 * BioDataCatalyst
-* Cancer Research Data Commons
+* Cancer Research Data Commons (CRDC)
 * AnVIL
 * Seven Bridges Cancer Genomics Cloud (CGC)
 * Seven Bridges Cavatica

+**NOTE**: Remember that the `fasp-scripts` sometimes involve making resource-intensive requests, such as large search queries or compute, to production web services.
+You may incur a charge to your account from requests made while running the scripts.

 Before we register or get our API keys with any of the above platforms, let's set up our local directory to hold these keys in the place that the